ADA – EMPLOYMENT

 Title I of the Americans with Disabilities Act addresses discrimination in the hiring process and reasonable accommodations for employees with disabilities.
-Title I applies to any business that operates 20 or more weeks out of the year AND employs 15 or more employees.
-In this article, learn how ADA requirements in the hiring process and employment affect small business owners.
+Title I applies to any business that operates 20 or more weeks out of the year AND has 15 or more employees.
+In this article, learn how ADA requirements in the hiring process and employment affect you as a small business owner.
 And what you must do to be compliant.

 Who does the ADA protect?